RohmSemiconductor/Linux-Kernel-PMIC-Drivers/README.md

 get the best possible contacts via the MAINTAINERS file.

 ## Contents of this repository
-Yet we occasionally develop something which does not perfectly fit to upstream Linux frameworks or policies.
-It may be something which is too product specific or something which requires functionality not present in upstream kernels.
+We occasionally develop something which does not perfectly fit into the upstream Linux frameworks or policies.
+This content may include something which is too product specific or something which requires functionality not present in upstream kernels.

 This is the place to look for ROHM POWER IC specific Linux driver extensions.
 Please be aware that these extensions are provided as reference implementation